The ALECS Fellowship Programme

 Who is it for

-The programme will fund 26 fellowships for researchers, who either have a PhD degree or who have at least 4 years equivalent full-time equivalent research experience (in academia or industry).
+The programme will fund 26 fellowships for researchers, who either have a PhD degree or who have at least 4 years equivalent full-time equivalent research experience.

-Lero, the Irish Software Research Centre is the programme coordinator.
-However, a degree in Computer Science/Software Engineering (or in a related discipline) is not mandatory.
+Lero – the Irish Software Research Centre is the programme coordinator.
+However, a degree in Computer Science or Software Engineering is not mandatory.
 Applications are open to candidates from complementary disciplines.

 Calls for Proposals

-Fellows will be recruited over internationally advertised calls for research proposals.
+Fellows will be recruited over internationally advertised calls for proposals.

 All fellowships will be based in Ireland where fellows will be hosted by their academic supervisor’s university.

-The two-year fellowship will include an individual research project under the supervision of a leading Lero researcher and an industry secondment.
+The two-year fellowship will include an individual research project under the supervision of a leading Lero researcher and a secondment to the non-academic sector.

-Freedom to choose the research project topic provided it falls within the programme’s broad research themes remit and the research interests of an ALECS academic supervisor.
+Freedom to choose the research topic provided it falls within the programme’s broad research themes and the research interests of an ALECS academic supervisor.

-Fellows will undertake a mandatory 3-6 months industry secondment as part of their fellowship.
+Fellows will undertake a mandatory 3-6 months secondment as part of their fellowship.